 What is a quorum?

 A quorum refers to the minimum number of board members entitled to vote who must be present at a meeting before any business can be transacted legally.
-The principle behind setting a quorum is to prevent a non-representative action by a very small number of board members present.
+Your board’s quorum should be specified in your bylaws.

 Without a quorum, any votes taken and any decisions made in a meeting are invalid and must be brought up and voted on again with the appropriate number of members present.
 If there is no quorum, the board chair should set a new date for the meeting and thank and release those members who are present.

 BoardSource recommends that all nonprofit boards carefully determine what should constitute their quorum and define that in their bylaws.

 Imagine this scenario: The day before your December board meeting, a blizzard grounds all flights and prevents all but two board members from attending.
 At that board meeting, the two members vote out three of their fellow members and assign to themselves a signature authority for all checks over $200.
 This is an exaggerated example, but it makes an important point: A quorum ensures that a small number of board members do not take non-representative actions that bind the organization.